 The criteria for evaluating a management consultant differ from those for a strategy consultant.

-For a management consultant, the key questions are: can they read an operational system accurately, can they design specific, implementable interventions, and can they build sufficient internal accountability to sustain the changes after the engagement ends?
+For a management consultant, the key questions are: can they read an operational system accurately, can they design specific, implementable interventions.
+And can they build sufficient internal accountability to sustain the changes after the engagement ends?

-For a strategy consultant, the key questions are: can they evaluate the external environment with discipline rather than narrative, can they connect market conditions to specific organizational decisions, and do they have enough operational experience to assess whether their strategic recommendations are executable?
+For a strategy consultant, the key questions are: can they evaluate the external environment with discipline rather than narrative, can they connect market conditions to specific organizational decisions.
+And do they have enough operational experience to assess whether their strategic recommendations are executable?

 The last point is where most strategy consultants are weakest.
 Strategic clarity that cannot be translated into organizational action is intellectual content.
 The business pays for results, not for the quality of the analysis that produced the strategy.